GMA General Policies

 If the campus is determined to not be a safe location, emergency contacts will be notified that students have been evacuated with the faculty and staff to a safe location and where that location is.

 Any personal property (e.g. backpacks, electronics) brought onto school property may be examined if there is a reasonable and individualized suspicion concerning safety or misuse of technology.
 All school property is subject to search at any time.
-This also includes students’ personal electronic devices that are brought onto campus that utilize GMA’s resources.
-For more information, refer to the Internet and Social Media Usage Policy.
+This also includes students’ personal electronic devices that are brought onto campus that utilize the school’s resources.
+For more information, refer to the Internet and Social Media Usage section of this handbook.

 Gwynedd-Mercy Academy uses security cameras on campus for the purpose of enhancing campus safety and security.
 Video recordings are to be used for School-related, internal purposes only.
 Video will not be provided to any parent, student, or third party absent of a court obligation to do so.
 The school has the authority to provide law enforcement access to video feeds in an emergency situation.
 Signage concerning the use of cameras is posted on campus.
 Security cameras are only installed in public areas.
 These areas include but are not limited to fields, hallways, classrooms, courts, entrances and exits to the campus, and parking lots.
 Security camera usage is prohibited in any space where there is reasonable expectation of privacy, which includes restrooms and locker rooms.
 No sound is to be monitored or recorded.
 All video recordings are the sole property of Gwynedd-Mercy Academy.

-The use of technology and, in particular, the Internet in education has grown by leaps and bounds.
-Technology is now as common a tool as a textbook.
-Gwynedd- Mercy Academy offers Internet access for students, teachers, and staff.
+Gwynedd-Mercy Academy offers Internet access for students, teachers, and staff.
 The Internet offers information and resources otherwise unavailable to our school.
-Because the Internet is a necessity in supporting our curriculum goals, it has become an integral part of our instructional program for all teachers and students.
+The Internet is a necessity in supporting our curriculum goals and is an integral part of our instructional program for all teachers and students.
 The goals of Internet access are:

 1. To support curriculum standards